Pavement Management Program

 Purpose of the Study

-Municipal Utilities and Engineering Department in conjunction with the department of Innovative Technologies have developed a citywide 2012 Pavement Management Program (PMP).
+Municipal Utilities and Engineering Department in conjunction with the City GIS Division have developed a citywide 2012 Pavement Management Program (PMP).
 In developing this program, the physical condition of City street surfaces were evaluated, rated, and the projected life cycle determined.
 The PMP further identifies a schedule for maintenance and reconstruction of City streets at the appropriate time in order to extend their overall life-expectancy in the most efficient and economical manner.
 In addition, the PMP establishes a comprehensive process to prioritize rehabilitation of the City’s roadway system and will be used as a powerful tool in the decision-making process in order to best utilize the City’s available financial resources.

 Other advantages of this program include:

 - Improving the quality of the City’s streets in a fiscally responsible manner;

 - Implementing a plan that considers both immediate and long-term needs;

 - Promoting transparency by educating public on the decision-making process involving selection and utilization of street improvement funds throughout the City.